 A major topic of conversation at the Imbolc ritual here in my corner of Ontario is always the weather.
 Specifically, how cold is it this year compared to last?
-The bitterness of the cold always affects turnout and only the die-hard members of the group turn out for this one.
-So we tell ourselves as we stand, shivering in circle, celebrating the lengthening days and the return of the sun, even as snow spirals around us and the cold creeps in slowly through Arctic boots and insulated mittens.
+The bitterness of the cold always affects turnout.
+Only the die-hard group members turn out for this one.
+So we tell ourselves as we stand, shivering in circle as snow spirals around us and the cold creeps in slowly through Arctic boots and insulated mittens.

 But the hope that infused our ancestors at this time also penetrates our multiple layers and that is the whole point of the ritual.
-While the rest of the province talks about six more weeks of winter, depending on whether Wiarton Willie has seen his shadow or not, we are celebrating the return of the sun and light, longer days, the awakening of the Goddess and the rising power of the God as he grows to maturity.
+The rest of the province may talk about six more weeks of winter, depending on whether Wiarton Willie has seen his shadow; Pagans celebrate the return of the sun and light, longer days, the awakening of the goddess, and the rising power of the god as he grows to maturity.

 Imbolc a Celtic Celebration

-Imbolc has many names, as most of the pagan rituals do.
-Imbolc can also be referred to as Imbolg, Candlemas (the Christianized name), Oilmelc, Lupercalia, Feast of Pan, Brigid’s Day and more.
+Imbolc has many names, as most pagan rituals do.
+It can be referred to as Imbolg, Candlemas (the Christianized name), Oilmelc, Lupercalia, Feast of Pan, Brigid’s Day, and more.
 It is the “Feast of Lights,” a fire festival that celebrates light rather than heat.

 According to Jeff McQueen, Wiccan and Priest, 1st degree with the Wiccan Church of Canada, “Imbolc is not a northern hemisphere Sabbat.
 It’s not a German, Slavic, Norwegian Sabbat.
 It is a Celtic Sabbat.
 It is a midway-to-the-equator from the Germanic tribes celebration.
 It’s a Great Britain, Irish, Celtic celebration.”

-What this means is that it originated in a climate that is 30-days ahead of where more northern climates are, where farmers are looking forward to planting crops and lambs being born, while in the north, we’re still hunkered down and hibernating.
+What this means is that it originated in a climate that is 30-days ahead of where more northern climates are, a region where farmers look forward to planting crops and lambs being born, while we’re still hunkered down and hibernating.
 For some pagans, says McQueen, there are complaints about this, as people find it difficult to relate to celebrations that are out of sync with what is happening in the local climate.

 The Greater Sabbats and the Meaning of Imbolc

-Imbolc is celebrated on either February 1st or 2nd, depending on the text referenced or tradition followed.
+Imbolc falls on either February 1st or 2nd, depending on the text referenced or tradition followed.
 According to D. J. Conway’s Wicca: The Complete Craft, the name Imbolc may have derived from “imb-fholc,” the Celtic word for washing oneself, or “imbolg,” the Celtic word for “in the belly.”
-The connection to “in the belly” is the birthing of ewes at this time of the year.
+The connection to “in the belly” is the birthing of ewes at this time of year.

 Celebrating the Goddess and New Beginnings